London Ontario, Canada Travel Guide

 London values its green spaces, including the Thames Valley Parkway, Fanshawe Conservation Area, and various Environmentally Significant Areas (ESAs).
 The Upper Thames River Conservation Authority (UTRCA) manages these areas, promoting protecting the environment.
 Support these efforts by staying on marked trails, disposing of waste properly, and showing respect for wildlife.

 Despite Canada's freshwater abundance, conservation remains important.
-London draws its drinking water from Lake Huron and Lake Erie.
+London draws its drinking water from the Lake Huron and Lake Erie.

 Conscious choices support environmental protection and local communities during your travels.